Laptop: Solid state drives

-NVM Express drives

-SSDs intended for laptop use which are compatible with the newer and much faster NVM Express standard are only available as cards.

-As of 2025, very few laptops contain space for a 2.5" drive, accepting only M.2 cards; Macs and a few ultraportable non-Mac laptops have storage soldered to the motherboard.
-For those that can, they can typically contain a single 2.5-inch drive; in the past, some of the largest laptops could house two drives.

 Optical disc drives

 Optical disc drives capable of playing CD-ROMs, compact discs (CD), DVDs, and in some cases, Blu-ray discs (BD), were nearly universal on full-sized models between the mid-1990s and the early 2010s.
 As of 2025, drives are virtually unknown in new laptops, when needed they can be connected via USB instead.

 Ports

 Input and output

 On a typical laptop, there are several USB ports; if they use only the older USB connectors instead of USB-C, they will typically have an external monitor port (as of 2025, almost always HDMI).
 An analog audio in/out port (in a combined socket) is common.

-Apple, in a 2015 version of its MacBook, transitioned from a number of different I/O ports to a single USB-C port.
+Apple, in a 2015 version of its MacBook, transitioned from a number of different I/O ports to a exclusively USB-C ports.
 This port can be used both for charging and connecting a variety of devices through the use of aftermarket adapters.
 Apple has since transitioned back to using a number of different ports.

-Although being common until the end of the 2000s decade, Ethernet network ports are uncommon in modern consumer laptops; they are more common in business model.
+Although common from around 2000 to the early 2010s, built in Ethernet network ports are virtually extinct in mainstream consumer laptops although they can be connected to Ethernet using a USB adapter; they remain built-in in some business and gaming model.

 Higher-end systems typically include Thunderbolt ports, which also work as USB-C ports.